Barra Mansa, Pantanal, Brazil

-Take a Break: The Amazon is wonderfully rich in wildlife – don’t forget your binoculars as you take boat rides or hikes into the forest to spot monkeys, sloths, toucans and macaws.
-Your naturalist guide will teach you the wonders of the forest, pointing out flora and fauna unique to the Amazon.
+Take a Break: The Amazon is incredibly rich in wildlife – don’t forget your binoculars as you take boat rides or hikes into the forest to spot monkeys, sloths, toucans and macaws.
+Your naturalist guide will show you the wonders of the forest, including plenty of flora and fauna unique to the Amazon.

 Uman Lodge, Chile

 Fisherman’s Quarters: Guests are completely spoiled by sensational Patagonian scenery through huge panoramic windows at luxury lodge, Uman.
-Warm and spacious with a relaxed atmosphere, this is a stunning rural escape where days are spent enjoying outdoor adventures and making the most of wild surroundings.
+Warm and spacious with a relaxed atmosphere, this is a stunning luxury hideaway where days are spent fishing, riding, trekking, boating and relaxing by the pool.

-What’s the Catch: Fly-fishing for landlocked salmon and rainbow trout on the crystal-clear waters of the Futaleufu River (rarely occupied, its water doesn’t contain pression, which makes it easier to fish) and Lake Yelcho.
+What’s the Catch: Fly-fishing for salmon and rainbow trout on the clear waters of the Futaleufu River and Lake Yelcho.